WPCJATH/COMP3335_GROUP21/README.md

 - Run the file `start.sh`

 Then,
-- Use url https://localhost:8000 or http://localhost:8080 to access the system.
+- Use url https://localhost:8000 or http://localhost:8080 to access the system
-- Use url https://localhost:8081 or http://localhost:8081 to access the phpmyadmin.
+- Use url https://localhost:8001 or http://localhost:8081 to access the phpmyadmin via account `root` and password `test`
-- Use host `localhost` and port `33306` to access the database via account `root` and password `test` under the schema `hotel`.
+- Use host `localhost` and port `33306` to access the database via account `root` and password `test`, the used schema is `hotel`

 ### Deploy Monitor: